NoHomey/mathematics/README.md

 # Mathematics
-Solving mathematics task using LaTex
+Solving mathematic tasks in first semester of studying Bachelor of Informatics in FMI at SU using LaTex